Breaking

 Automatic Extension: Does It Apply?

-H-4 EAD holders may qualify for an automatic extension of up to 540 days if they timely file a renewal before their current EAD expires.
-However, this automatic extension is only available if:
+For H-4 EAD renewals filed before October 30, 2025, holders could qualify for an automatic extension of up to 540 days by timely filing before the current EAD expired.
+That historical extension applied only if:

 Employers must carefully verify the automatic extension notice before allowing continued employment.
 Not all employers accept automatic extension documentation without legal review.